PatrickPT/patrickpt.github.io/content/posts/2023_09_29_Retrieval_Augmented_Generation/2023_09_29_Retrieval_Augmented_Generation.md

 # Conclusion

-Retrieval augmented generation is a groundbreaking advancement in the world of large language models.
+Retrieval augmented generation is an efficient alternative to fine-tuning large language models.

 It combines the strengths of retrieval-based models and generative models to create contextually aware, intelligent, and versatile AI systems.
 With the ability to retrieve information from vast knowledge bases and generate human-like text, these models have the potential to transform a wide range of applications, from customer support to content creation and education.
-As research in this field continues to evolve, we can expect even more powerful and capable language models that will shape the future of human-AI interactions.

 # Ressources